Rei-SwitchBot/faq/en-us/Hub Series.md

 Any other screenshot about the error message:

 After receiving the feedback ticket, We will help you decide if it is a hardware issue.
 If it is, we will send you a replacement.

-You can also contact our customer support team by phone, live chat, etc.

 ---